mmawin99/skyvoyage/README.md

 #### Additional
 To make SkyVoyage operate smoothly, please run the Backend before running the Frontend.

-By default, the Backend is set to run on port 4000. **No configuration is required on the Frontend.** Some parts of the Frontend are **hardcoded** for API routes (will be fixed later).
+By default, the Backend is set to run on port 4000.

+> **Fixed:** we have `api/init` route to provide backend_url to any visitor on frontend (not a hardcoded one used before).

-You need to create 2 terminals in VS Code to run the Frontend and Backend separately.
+> You need to create 2 terminals in VS Code to run the Frontend and Backend separately.